a musician's homepage be without a thorough walkthrough of the

 poor mans solution to getting good drum sounds on an affordable budget.

-In the mid Seventies, I bought a TEAC A3340-S, a four track reel tape
+the mid Seventies, I bought a TEAC A3340-S, a four track reel tape

 recorder.
-With it, myself and a couple of friends recorded an LP (se under 'original music' where you can hear some examples of what it
+With it, myself and a couple of friends recorded an LP (see

+under 'original music' where you can hear some examples of what it

 sounded like).
-I used it for home recording for ten years and
+I used it for home recording for ten years and bought a

 'punch-in' recordings, where you listened to the music and punched the